Documentation

 or -s

 Show colorized diffs of mutated files to the console.
+Only escaped mutants are shown by default.

 Please note that all mutations are logged to the